Document issued on: June 22, 2007

 Center for Biologics Evaluation and Research

 Comments and suggestions may be submitted at any time for Agency consideration to the Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061 (HFA-305), Rockville, MD, 20852.
 When submitting comments, please refer to “Bundling Multiple Devices or Multiple Indications in a Single Submission,” which is the exact title of this guidance document.
 FDA will review any comments we receive and revise the guidance document when appropriate.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1215) to identify the guidance you are requesting.

 Table of Contents

 2. What effect does MDUFMA have on bundling?

 3. What are the general bundling principles applicants should follow?

 4. Can I bundle multiple devices within a generic device type in a single 510(k) or PMA submission?